statycc/pymwp/guide/0_index.md

 ## Interpreting mwp-Bounds

-If the analysis is successful, i.e., polynomial growth bound exists, it is represented using an _mwp-bound_.
+If the analysis is successful, i.e., polynomial growth bound exists, it is represented using _mwp-bounds_.

 An mwp-bound is a number theoretic expression of form: $\text{max}(\vec x, poly_1(\vec y)) + poly_2(\vec z)$.